tadashibashi/fmod-cmake/README.md

 A CMake interface for linking to FMOD Studio and Core APIs on multiple platforms for C/C++ projects.

 Since FMOD is proprietary, distribution is limited to downloads directly from fmod.com.
-In accordance with their copyright, this project only defines a folder structure into which you can copy/move these files and does not contain the actual files themselves.
+In compliance with their copyright, this project only defines a folder structure into which you can copy/move these files and does not contain the actual files themselves.

 If forking this repo, please make any uploads of the FMOD libs and headers private.
 In order to add library files and headers to git, you'll need to comment out or delete the corresponding ignore patterns in `.gitignore`

-Currently tested and working on
+This interface is tested and working on
 - MacOS arm64
 - Linux Ubuntu aarch64
 - Windows arm64